 Sustainable economic development will help the city thrive and ensure this is a great place both for current and future generations.

-Papatipu Rūnanga Ngāi Tahu have long been committed to an intergenerational approach, setting goals based on the wellbeing of future generations.
+Papatipu Rūnanga Ngāi Tahu has long been committed to an intergenerational approach, setting goals based on the wellbeing of future generations.
 This is captured in the Te Rūnanga o Ngāi Tahu mission statement, mō tātou, ā, mō kā uri ā muri ake nei – for us and our children after us.

 We know that we will encounter future challenges and our ability to adapt and respond to these changes in a positive and constructive way will be critically important for our future prosperity.